 Can Antibodies Diagnose Mesothelioma?

-Malignant mesothelioma is considered treatment-resistant cancer and medical professionals often refer to mesothelioma as an indistinct cancer.
+Malignant mesothelioma is considered treatment-resistant cancer, and medical professionals often refer to mesothelioma as an indistinct cancer.
 Mesothelioma medical centers refer to indistinct cancers as those whose tumor mass shapes are round, oval, lobular, or irregular.
-Mesothelioma does not have clear genetic cancer biomarkers and is oftentimes difficult to diagnose.
+Mesothelioma does not have precise genetic cancer biomarkers and is oftentimes challenging to diagnose.
 Biomarkers are essential to the establishment of antibody drugs that utilize the immune system to fight cancer cells.
-Anti-mesothelioma antibody drugs need a strong genetic biomarker such as the SKM9-2 biomarker.
+Anti-mesothelioma antibody drugs need a robust genetic biomarker, such as the SKM9-2 biomarker.
 A strong genetic biomarker tells the immune system which cells are mesothelioma cancer cells, allowing them to fight the cancer cells.